 When you register a new live event you will need to select which channel to use.
 Live channels can only broadcast one event at a time.
 If you need to run multiple events at the same time that can be achieved by using multiple channels.

 When you configure your encoder to stream to a live channel you will simply copy-paste the Ingest URL and Stream name values.

 To create a new channel, simply click the "Add channel" button and give your new channel a name.

-Note that it takes 15 minutes before a new channel can stream a live event.
+Note that it takes up to 30 minutes before a new channel can stream a live event.